 Effective Case Study Video Do’s

 Do have a clear idea of what you’re marketing, and how your product solves a problem for customers.

 Do identify your most relevant customer segments (e.g. industry, country) and the best candidates for each segment to film for the case study to keep things relatable for your audience.

 Do prepare a list of questions to steer the interview in the right direction.
 Open-ended questions are best.
 Make sure you’re taking the part of the active listener – let your customer tell their story!

 Do make sure your static image (poster image) that’s on display as the lead-in for your case study looks sharp.
 Faces caught in mid-sentence, awkward poses, or just a generally boring image are all visual turn-offs for your leads that can cause friction in your lead generation efforts.

 Don’t focus on the features of your product.
 Make the benefits and value of your product to the customer’s business abundantly clear and address the before, during, and after phases in your case study video.

 Don’t choose customers who aren’t compelling on camera.
 A screening process will ensure you find the right people to get the message across in your case study video.

 Don’t hide your case study videos away.
 Promote, share, and make them easily downloadable to get the best results from your (and your customers’) hard work.

-Case Studies Are Powerful Online Lead Generation Tools; Use Them!
+Case Studies Are Powerful Online Lead Generation Tools for Startups; Use Them!